> John Kirkpatrick > Songs > The Oxen Ploughing

 Bob Lewis sang The Oxen Ploughing at the Fife Traditional Singing Festival, Collessie, Fife in May 2009.
 This track was included a year later on the festival CD There’s Bound to Be a Row (Old Songs & Bothy Ballads Volume 6).

 John Kirkpatrick sang The Oxen Ploughing in 2011 on his Fledg’ling CD God Speed the Plough.
-He commented in the sleeve notes:
+He noted:

 While working with heavy horses on the farm is known to date back a few hundred years, working with oxen is know to date back a few thousand.
 They might not be as intelligent and as versatile as horses, and as they are the eunuchs of the cattle world they can lack a certain drive, but they are strong, placid, and easy to keep.
 The traditional ox-driving cries which you get the chance to sing in this chorus are there because they need constant chivying, and the lad who steps alongside the ox-man has a long sharpened stick at the ready to give them a bit of a poke if they look as though they are grinding to a standstill.